tusharv/GoTo/README.md

 GoTo and Search popular sites from your NewTab.

-GoTo is your digital assistant, it can open and search some popular sites quickly with simple command on Google chrome omnibar. (command is "goto" in lowercase)
+GoTo is your digital assistant, it can open and search popular sites quickly with a simple command on Google chrome omnibar. (command is "goto" in lowercase)

-GoTo can open and search YouTube, Git, GMail, Drive, Reddit, Medium, Quora, Zomato, Twitter, Linkedin, Google Fonts, FlipKart, Amazon, Google Map, Bing, IMDB and many more.
+GoTo can open and search: YouTube, Git, GMail, Drive, Reddit, Medium, Quora, Zomato, Twitter, Linkedin, Google Fonts, FlipKart, Amazon, Google Map, Bing, IMDB and many more.
 Goto Options or type "goto help" after install for full list.

-GoTo is not storing or using you data and searching sites publicly or using user login if user is already logged in.
+GoTo is not storing or using your data.
+It searches sites publicly or by using your account if already logged in.

 [![Install](https://raw.githubusercontent.com/tusharv/QRHost/master/screenshots/store_badge.png)](https://chrome.google.com/webstore/detail/goto/iabecofjidglogmhkccmgihafpoaccmd)